COVID POSITIVE: White House press secretary reveals infection, details last contact with Biden

 Three days earlier, Mayorkas had attended the 40th Annual National Peace Officers’ Memorial Service at the U.S. Capitol alongside Biden, where they were photographed just feet apart without masks.

-Later that day, Biden and first lady Jill Biden were were caught violating Washington, D.C.'s indoor mask mandate by walking through a high-end Georgetown restaurant without masks.
+Later that day, Biden and first lady Jill Biden were caught violating Washington, D.C.'s indoor mask mandate by walking through a high-end Georgetown restaurant without masks.

 CLICK HERE TO GET THE FOX NEWS APP